kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 the relevant places under `$install_parent_dir` and (b) enhance the `PATH`, and `KUBECONFIG` in the case of kcp, environment variables in the shell running the script.
-Of course, if you run the script in a subshell then those environment effects terminate with that subshell;
-this script also prints out messages showing how to update the environment in another shell.
+Of course, if you run the script in a sub-shell then those environment effects terminate with that sub-shell; this script also prints out messages showing how to update the environment in another shell.

 ## Install kcp and its kubectl plugins